aws-samples/bedrock-claude-chat/README.md

 Super-easy Deployment uses [AWS CodeBuild](https://aws.amazon.com/codebuild/) to perform deployment by CDK internally.
 This section describes the procedure for deploying directly with CDK.

 - Please have UNIX, Docker and a Node.js runtime environment.
 If not, you can also use [Cloud9](https://github.com/aws-samples/cloud9-setup-for-prototyping)

+> [!Important]
+> If there is insufficient storage space in the local environment during deployment, CDK bootstrapping may result in an error.
+If you are running in Cloud9 etc., we recommend expanding the volume size of the instance before deploying.

 - Clone this repository

 ```